mohammadbutt/42_C_Library_Libft/README.md

 Except for linked list functions, test cases are provided at the bottom for all the remaining functions which are commented.

 Below are the snapshots of these functions.
-# Images in README

 <img src="https://github.com/mohammadbutt/C-Library-Libft/blob/master/libft_unit_test_1.png">
 <img src="https://github.com/mohammadbutt/C-Library-Libft/blob/master/libft_unit_test_2.png">

-To asses how the functions performed, these functions were ran on the following repo: https://github.com/alelievr/libft-unit-test
+To asses how the functions performed, these functions were tested on the following repo: https://github.com/alelievr/libft-unit-test